quachck/T1A3/README.md

 - Upon launching the application, the user can either start a new profile or load an existing profile.
 - The user will be granted Λ1000 (rubies), the currency of the The Ruby.
 - Once the profile is loaded, they're presented with 4 options, `bet`, `display balance`, `save progress and return to main menu` and `save progress and quit`.
-- The user wished to bet, they'll be prompted to enter what they want to bet on - `player`, `banker` or `tie` and how much they want to bet.
+- If the user wishes to bet, they'll be prompted to enter what they want to bet on - `player`, `banker` or `tie` and how much they want to bet.
 - The user can only enter whole units of rubies i.e. `13` and not `13.1`.
 - The round will then play and the relevant information will be displayed on the GUI.
-- The result history is colour coded to keep track of the user's results and any occuring streaks.
+- The result history is colour coded to keep track of the user's results and any occurring streaks.
 - The user can play as much as they want and leave and rejoin at any point without losing their progress.
 - If the user reaches Λ0, the game will add Λ500 to their account.

 ![app_ss](screen_shots/app_ss.PNG "app_ss")

-## Style Guide
-The application conforms to [The Ruby Style Guide](https://github.com/quachck/DavidQuach_T1A2).
+## What The Application Is Made Of
+**Modules**

+- Display module to handle all user input and display messages.
+- BaccaratRules module to store game logic and odds.
+- BaccaratGUI to draw the GUI.

+**Game logic**

+**The deck of cards:**

+The `Deck` and `Card` classes are core parts of baccarat and used to help with the game logic.

+**The dealers:**

+The `Dealer` class represents the `punto` (player) and the `banko` (banker).

+**The player**

+The `Player` class represents the user.

+**The game**

+The `Game` class is the most important class, it deals with running most of the application and the game logic.

 ## Features
 ### Betting functionality